In order to scale your B2B SaaS business, you need to cultivate an ecosystem of partnerships to help you grow. Here are five partnerships types to...

 When should opportunities and leads go back into the nurture pool and get a new owner?

 How long do you think someone can hold on to seats they “hold” or reserve for others in the movie theater or at a concert or game?
 When does the right to hold seats expire?
-When the game starts?
+When does the game start?
 After 30 minutes?
 Most people have a good intuition as to when a friendly, productive “hold” to help a family sit together turns into inappropriate squatting on seat real estate.
 How does this translate to “squatting” opportunities in the sales pipeline?

 - Budget - Is it clear that the economics of providing a solution for the customer needs will allow them to make the investment that matches the price point of our solution?

 - Authority - Are we still speaking to the right person?
 Especially when an opportunity grows older, it’s important to be realistic about the power that your contact within the project organization has.

 - Needs - Do we understand the prospect’s use case well enough?
 Has it changed?
 Is the “pain” big enough for them to move?
 What’s the prospects’ challenge, and is our solution really compelling enough?
 If so, why don’t they move faster?
 Have their needs changed since the original qualification?

 - Time - Based on the age of the opportunity, the timeline must have changed.
 Building on the “pain” and “challenges” of the prospect, is it clear what they stand to gain from proceeding?
 What are they missing out on as we speak?
 How can you get a good grasp on the actual decision timeline, and is it concrete enough to keep managing the opportunity by one of your sales executives?